Assessing your Amazon S3 security posture with Macie - Amazon Macie

 Top finding types

 This section lists the types of findings that had the highest number of occurrences during the preceding seven days, for as many as five types of findings.
 It also indicates the number of findings that Macie created for each type.
-For example:
+The following image shows an example of the data that this section provides.

 To display and optionally drill down on all findings of a particular type for the preceding seven days, choose the value in the Total findings field.
 To display all current findings, grouped by finding type, choose View all findings by type.